Army Academy (Finland): Organisation

 The Training Centre specialises in the training of the Army career personnel.
-The Reserve Officer School gives, in addition to the eponymous reserve officer training for conscripts and reservists, normal conscript training for infantry, transport and military police conscripts in three companies, two of which are located in Hamina, with the third in Lappeenranta.
-The company in Lappeenranta, the Dragoon Troop (Rakuunaeskadroona) which specialises in military police training, is also, after the disbanding of Häme Regiment, the last unit bearing the branch colours of cavalry in Finland.
+The Reserve Officer School gives, in addition to the eponymous reserve officer training for conscripts and reservists, normal conscript training for infantry, reconnaissance, transport and military police conscripts in two companies which are located in Hamina.

+Formerly, the conscript company in Lappeenranta, the Dragoon Troop (Rakuunaeskadroona) which acted as a support unit for Lappeenranta garrison was, after the disbanding of Häme Regiment, the last unit bearing the branch colours of cavalry in Finland.
+The Dragoon Troop was disbanded in 2016, and with it, the tradition of Finnish cavalry ended.